BP plans return to Libya oil exploration

 Libya was Africa's third-largest oil producer until the conflict led to a shutdown in supplies.
 Oil companies including Eni and Total have already resumed some of their Libyan output.

-BP in 2007 signed a $900 million (562 million pound) deal with Libya, which it described at the time as its largest single exploration commitment.
+BP in 2007 signed a $900 million deal with Libya, which it described at the time as its largest single exploration commitment.
 It was planning to drill two wells, one offshore and one onshore.